Anne Frank House & Museum

 In 2016, the museum welcomed some 1.300.000 visitors — over 30.000 more than in 2015.3 It was the seventh year in a row that the number of visitors increased.

-Usually the line reached to the homomonument4 (the triangles at the Keizersgracht side of the church), count on at least 1-1½ hour waiting time.
+Usually the line reached to the homomonument4 (the triangles at the Keizersgracht side of the church), and you could count on at least 1-1½ hour waiting time.

 If you were standing across from the house at number 6, the wait was 30-45 minutes.